Wooty-B/LX2K_Guide/README.md

 @hrw - Helping with this guide and giving me tips along the way

 @jnettlet - For being patient and helping me thoroughly understand the LX2K, all while providing major development for this board

+@pitseb - All his hard work with Box86 and  additionally adding LX2160A specific support

 rna (Armbian Forums) - For writing the ARM 32-bit chroot guide which became a template for part of this guide